-Evidence of the following must be submitted to the nursing department on or before the first class of the program.
+Evidence of the following must be submitted to the nursing department before the first class.

-- Current (within 2 years) physical examination by physician - Current American Heart Association (AHA) or American Red Cross (ARC) CPR, healthcare provider level training.
-Only AHA or ARC courses with skillcheck by a qualified instructor are accepted for recertification.
-Initial CPR must be a full 6 hour course with skillcheck. - Medical Insurance covering a minimum of accident is mandatory for clinicals and documentation must be submitted no later than one week prior to start of clinicals. - A negative Tuberculin skin test (within last 12 months) - Measles, Mumps, and Rubella (MMR) immunity - Chicken Pox history or immunization - Hepatitis B vaccination or waiver - Liability Insurance
+- Current (within 2 years) physical exam by a physician - Current American Health Association (AHA) or American Red Cross (ARC) CPR, healthcare providers level training.
+Only AHA or ARC courses with skill check by qualified instructor are accepted for recertification.
+Initial CPR must be a full 6 hour course with skill check. - Medical Insurance covering a minimum of accident is mandatory for clinical and documentation must be submitted no later than one week prior to start of clinical. - A negative Tuberculin skin test (within last 10 months) - Measles, Mumps, and Rubella (MMR) immunity - Chicken Pox history or immunization - Hepatitis B vaccination series or waiver - · Liability Insurance - Tetanus (TDaP) within past 5 years - Criminal Background Checks: Students are advised that clinical sites require Criminal Background Checks and BEAS consent.
+Any fees to meet these requirements are the responsibility of the student.
+Students with known criminal background or legal actions may be denied enrollment and/or progression in the program.
+Students will receive instructions from the nursing department for the Background Check after acceptance to the NA program.
+The Background Check must be completed prior to the start of clinical learning experiences.